CORNWALL ONLINE PARISH CLERKS - helping bring the past alive

 |The Parish Church, without tower

 not long after it opened in 1911

 |The Parish Church, 2012

 © Pauline Pickup

 © Charles Woolf

-The Online Parish Clerk (Genealogy)for Newquay is Pauline Pickup, who can be contacted by Email.
+The Online Parish Clerk (Genealogy) for Newquay is Pauline Pickup, who can be contacted at firstname.lastname@example.org.

 For information about (and contact details for) the current town